m-vo/contao-group-widget/docs/data-definition.md

 ```

 If you're defining a field under the group's `fields` definition that
-already exists in your DCA, the properties will be merged.
-You can use this
+already exists in your DCA, the properties can be merged by adding a `&`
+symbol in front of the field name.
+You can use this to overwrite certain
-to overwrite certain properties that differ in your group:
+properties that should be different in your group:

 ```php
 $GLOBALS['TL_DCA']['tl_my_dca']['fields']['my_group_field'] = [